-- President Trump is under fire from the Deep State which includes much of the CIA’s senior level officials, he must be careful now in his early days in the White House because JFK tried to take the CIA on and he wound up assasinated
+- President Trump is under fire from the Deep State which includes much of the CIA’s senior level officials, he must be careful now in his early days in the White House because JFK tried to take the CIA on, and he wound up assassinated.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.